 3. Parenting Niche

-If you have a child, you've likely learned a thing or two and developed your own unique parenting style.
-There are plenty of new and expecting parents who would love to learn from your experiences.
+If you have a child, you’ve likely learned a thing or two and developed your own unique parenting style.
+If you don’t have children, you might still have some training in child development.

 If you pursue this niche, you may even consider building an online parenting community, which may encourage students to stick around after completing your course.